-Required Appendices:
+• Required Appendices:

-- I) Faculty Vita: Provide a professional CV of scholarly and creative work, and specifically highlight information about experience and outcomes in mentoring undergraduate scholarly/creative activity. - II) Budget: Provide a brief itemized budget, as follows: - a) Student stipend: \$2,500 per student. - b) Student housing, if requested: \$1,502 per student. - c) Faculty stipend: \$1,000 for working with 1-2 students (i.e., the faculty stipend is fixed regardless of whether one or two students are sponsored). - d) Project-related expenses (supplies, equipment, books, travel etc.): An itemized list with brief justification must be provided.
+I) Faculty Vita: Provide a professional CV of scholarly and creative work, and specifically highlight information about experience and outcomes in mentoring undergraduate scholarly/creative activity.

+- II) Budget: Provide a brief itemized budget, as follows: - a) Student stipend: \$2,500 per student. - b) Student housing, if requested: \$1,547 per student. - c) Faculty stipend: \$1,000 (note that this is the faculty stipend regardless of whether one or two students are sponsored). - d) Project-related expenses (supplies, equipment, books, travel etc.): An itemized list with brief justification must be provided.
 Include poster costs.
 The amount is not to exceed \$500 total.

-III) Past MUSE award report: (one single-spaced page maximum per project, 1-inch margins, Times New Roman 12 pt font).
-If you received a MUSE award for 2010, 2011, and/or 2012, provide a brief report of the accomplishments related to the award(s), in non-technical language.
+III) Past MUSE award reports: (one single-spaced page maximum per project, 1-inch margins, Times New Roman 12 pt font).
+Include your last three MUSE reports.
+Provide a brief report of the accomplishments related to the award(s), in non-technical language.
 These may include details about presentations, performances, reports, manuscripts submitted/accepted for publication that are co-authored with MUSE students, as well as information on student application/acceptance to other internships, graduate school, continued research involvement (e.g., senior thesis), competitions, fellowships and awards.